Tuesday, January 30, 2018

 Back with Sykes’ main thesis, we are treated to a quick run through Republican history since the 1960s, noting in passing Buckley, Goldwater & the Birchers, and the rise of the New Right in the 1970s who were impatient with establishment conservatism, i.e., conservative IV-Leaguers were “sellouts” back in the 70s (?!)
 Sykes credits Nicole Hemmer in Messengers of the Right: Conservative Media and the Transformation of American Politics for pointing out that the Reagan presidency oddly coincided with a declining conservative media.
 Without that conservative echo chamber we see now, there was no group enforcing political purity and Reagan had more latitude.

-That ended in the 1990s, when the end of the George W. Bush presidency showed the party to be in disarray.
+That ended in the 1990s, when the end of the George H. W. Bush presidency showed the party to be in disarray.
 Many political analysts on both sides of the aisle now point to the Gingrich Contract with America (1997) and the rise of Fox News (also 1997) as the beginning go the end for democratic systems as we had always known them, with both parties far more aggressive and divisive than ever before.

 While we go along without much objection to Sykes’ analysis through much of the book, a few things hit a false note: